-Christina Goldbaum is a Pulitzer Prize-winning international correspondent for The New York Times, currently serving as the Times’ Beirut bureau chief leading coverage of Lebanon and Syria.
+Christina Goldbaum is a Pulitzer Prize-winning international correspondent for The New York Times and currently serves as the Times' Beirut bureau chief, leading coverage of Lebanon and Syria.

-Christina reported from New York and southern Africa for the Times before joining the Kabul bureau in 2021 where she served as a correspondent and later Afghanistan/Pakistan bureau chief.
-Before joining the Times in 2018, Christina was a freelance correspondent in East Africa, reporting for Foreign Policy, The Economist, The Wall Street Journal and The Atlantic among others.
-She lived for a year in Mogadishu, Somalia where her investigative reporting exposed civilian casualties from U.S. military operations.
+Christina joined the Times in 2018, reporting from New York and later southern Africa.
+In 2021, she deployed to the Kabul bureau, where she served as a correspondent and later Afghanistan/Pakistan bureau chief.
+Before coming to the Times, she was a freelance correspondent in East Africa, reporting for Foreign Policy, The Economist, The Wall Street Journal and The Atlantic among other publications.
+She lived for a year in Mogadishu, Somalia, where her investigative reporting exposed civilian casualties from U.S. military operations.

-Christina received National Press Club, Frontline Club and Livingston awards for her work in Somalia.
-She has been part of two Times teams that received honors from the Overseas Press Club for coverage of the Taliban’s takeover of Afghanistan as well as the 2024 war in Lebanon and fall of the Assad regime in Syria.
-In 2025, Christina and two colleagues won the Pulitzer Prize for Explanatory Reporting for their series on the causes of the U.S. defeat in Afghanistan.
+Christina has received National Press Club, Frontline Club, and Livingston awards for her reporting from Somalia.
+She has also been part of two Times teams honored by the Overseas Press Club for their coverage of the Taliban's takeover of Afghanistan and of the 2024 war in Lebanon and the fall of the Assad regime in Syria.
+In 2025, Christina and two colleagues won the Pulitzer Prize for Explanatory Reporting for their series examining the causes of the U.S. defeat in Afghanistan.

 Originally from Washington D.C., she holds a B.A. in political science from Tufts University.